sddevelopment-be/penguin-pragmatic-patterns/content/concepts/emotional_communication.md

 * **How we process the message:** After we registered information, we process it further, and assign meaning to it.
 Most miscommunications happen here.
 * **Our Internal Context:** How we react to the meaning we assigned to what is being said highly depends on what is going on inside our heads at the time.
-When we feel particularly tense, or we recall painful past memories, we tend to overreact to otherwise harmless stimuli.
+When we feel particularly tense, or we recall painful memories, we tend to overreact to otherwise harmless stimuli.
 * **Our Emotional Response:** Depending on our internal context, we'll have an emotional reaction to the message.
 * **Back the same way:** Our response then travels all the way back from the "emotional reaction" layer, passing through each of the previous steps.
 Until finally, it reaches our **Output filter**.
 This filter acts as the last line of defence we have before blurting out something we